10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 • Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions around the world.
+Find everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 • SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

 • World Nomads – Travel insurance tailored for longterm travel and nomads (including those who have already left home).
-Make sure you have travel insurance before riding those trains in India!
+Make sure you have insurance before these things to do in Ajmer!

 Oscar, Sarah, Harry and Gavin

-We’re a family from New Zealand with a love of travel and adventure – especially where it takes us off the beaten track!
+Hi!
+We are the Steiners.
+We're a family from New Zealand with a love of travel and adventure - especially where it takes us off the beaten track!
+We've been travelling full-time for over six years now all around the world and our favourite thing is to share that joy of adventure.

-We’ve been travelling full-time for over five years now all around the world and our favourite thing is to share that joy of adventure.
 This site is our way of paying it forward with all the tips and tricks we have learnt along the way.

 Wondering about itineraries?
 Want to know about the things to do in a specific destination?
+Questions about schooling?

-See our Travel Guides, Things To Do and FAQ here
+See our Travel Guides, Things To Do and FAQ.

-If you’ve found the website helpful for planning your travel and adventures you can show your support by buying me a coffee.
+If you've found the website helpful for planning your travel and adventures you can show your support by buying us a coffee.
 Thanks very much!

-Hi there.
-This is just our disclosure because Away with the Steiners uses affiliate links.
+Hi there!
+This is just our disclosure statement - because Away with the Steiners uses affiliate links.
 That means that if you buy something through these links, we may earn a commission at no extra cost to you.

 Leave a Comment